 Tea tree oil may be another option for treating Demodex mites in the eyelash area.

-One 2013 study found that the active ingredient terpinen-4-ol killed Demodex.
+One found that the active ingredient terpinen-4-ol killed Demodex.
 You can clean your eyelashes with 50 percent diluted tea tree oil, which is available over the counter.
 The Mayo Clinic recommends doing this once a week.

 Eyelash mites can become problematic, leading to other eye issues if the infestation gets out of control.
 Good hygiene and eye care health can go a long way to help avoid the mites in the first place.